China Gate (novel): Critical reaction

 Random House proclaimed the novel a "blockbuster" in a full-page announcement in Time magazine, and it made numerous West-coast bestseller lists in the fall of 1983 (in hardback), and in the summer of 1984 (in paperback), reaching as high as No. 2, but never attained the number-one spot.

 The main reviews of China Gate were positive, but with caveats.
 John Jay Osborne Jr. in the New York Times Book Review wrote that the novel "powers along nicely and... as long as Mr. Arnold sticks to the action, the novel is a success".
 Jay Mathews in the Washington Post reported that "Arnold... constructs his plot well", and "provides the requisite sex and violence of another Tai-Pan," but predicted that Asia hands would be unable to "suspend disbelief long enough" to accept certain aspects of its plot.
 Salli Stevenson in the Los Angeles Times pronounced it "a fast-paced, entertaining and sometimes preposterous novel centered on ideological conflicts of 20th Century Southeast Asia".

-Some reviewers were less equivocal in their praise.
+Other reviewers were less equivocal in their praise.
 Publishers Weekly found the book "fascinating... gripping reading", and the Pensacola Journal declared it "totally engrossing".
 The Portland Oregonian reported that "Despite its eccentricities, China Gate is a sharply plotted and crisply executed tale of international intrigue... a crackling yarn".
 Alice E. Gerard in Best Sellers wrote: "The pace of China Gate never slackens.
 It is extremely suspenseful and filled with action and intrigue... a well-written, exciting novel".

 The novel also drew specific praise for its evocation of time and place.
 The Ocala Star-Banner observed that "It's not often that someone writes about Taiwan and the intricacies of that society.
 Arnold has done it with skill and feeling".
 The Erie Times-News called it a "page-turner" that "captures the dazzling, exotic world which exists in this corner of the Orient—its wealth and poverty, its violence, beauty and chaos, its volatile mix of Asian and American influence".
-David Grindle concluded his mixed review saying, "It is obvious that Arnold has lived in Taiwan and knows the area inside out.
+David Grindle in the University of Georgia’s The Red and Black concluded his mixed review saying, "It is obvious that Arnold has lived in Taiwan and knows the area inside out.
 He brings out the beautiful and decadent Orient on every page".